rgrannell1/just-the-exif/README.md

 ## Why?

-Other EXIF extractors are ungodly slow (1.3 seconds for examples I've tested). `just-the-exif` can extract exif data from my entire photo library in ten seconds, which I consider fast enough.
+Other EXIF extractors are ungodly slow (1.3 seconds per image for examples I've tested). `just-the-exif` can extract exif data from my entire photo library in ten seconds, which I consider fast enough.

 ## License